Jeffrey Moore

-Novels
+Career

 Moore's first novel, Prisoner in a Red-Rose Chain won the Commonwealth Writers' Prize for Best First Book in 2000.

 Moore's second novel, The Memory Artists, (published 2004 by Viking, 19 translations) won the Canadian Authors Association Prize for fiction in 2005.
 It follows Noel Burun, a psychology graduate student with synaesthesia and hypermnesia, as he sets out with three equally eccentric friends to find a wonder-drug cure for his mother's early-onset Alzheimer's.
 "Moore explores every facet of memory," according to Joanne Wilkinson in Booklist, "as both a burden and a blessing--in this delightful and inspired story."
 In the New York Times Book Review, Michael J. Agovino described The Memory Artists as "a rich novel, erudite and funny, as much about brain chemistry, the wellness industry and poetry as it is about memory."
 Agovino concludes that "The Memory Artists is a pleasure to read; it's strangely uplifting to spend time with these flawed but humane characters."